The BCL Program(Survey of Japanese Business, Survey of Japanese Culture & History and Japanese Language Courses)

 The goal of this course is not simply to tell students about Japanese culture and history, but let them experience it firsthand.
 Students will have the rare opportunity to immerse themselves in traditional Japanese activities such as Sa-dō (Japanese Tea Ceremony held in a tatami room), Sho-dō (Japanese calligraphy), and Noh theater (a traditional style of Japanese drama).
 Through “experiential learning”, students will have the chance to gain a deeper understanding of Japanese culture by practicing unique rituals which have been performed for over a thousand years.

 Total class hours are presently scheduled at approximately 9,500 - 9,900 minutes (158 - 165 hrs).

 Classes are arranged according to students’ levels (usually four to six different levels) with a maximum of 12 students per class.
-Students will be placed in the appropriate level according to the results of their placement tests.
-Upon their arrival in Japan, students will also be given a final oral and written test to determine the most appropriate class level for them.
-Classes are primarily held between 9：00 am - 12：50 pm (four periods comprised of four successive 50 minute sessions) Monday through Friday.
+Students will be placed in the appropriate level according to the results of their preliminary comprehension checklist.
+Upon arriving in Japan, students will also be given a final oral and written test to determine the most appropriate class level for them.
+Classes are primarily held between 9:00 am – 12:50 pm (four periods comprised of four successive 50 minute sessions) Monday through Friday.
 Students will have a homeroom teacher, but also be regularly taught by different instructors throughout the week.
 At the end of the course, students will give short presentations in Japanese on any topic they choose.